Skip to content

 After each conference, a resounding consensus remains: Attendees repeatedly request for more opportunities for engagement through the Amplify event survey.
 As a result, Amplify: The Summit was born.

-Amplify: The Summit will set the stage for the full Amplify conference in the fall.
+Amplify: The Summit set the stage for the full Amplify conference in the fall.

 Keynote Speaker — Curtis Valentine